Updated:

 The latest supply chain leaks suggest that the iPhone 18 Pro and Pro Max will be forced to jump to an uncompromised baseline of 12GB of unified RAM to properly execute generative tasks on the new A20 Pro chip.
 Prior to this global supply chain crunch, industry analysts had only anticipated a modest AUD$50-100 price bump to cover the TSMC 2nm fabrication costs, forecasting a local starting price around AUD$2,049.
 Now?
 All bets are off.

 If Apple is willing to put an AUD$300 price increase on a base MacBook Air because memory components are too expensive to secure, the brand’s highly unlikely to swallow the cost of outfitting millions of flagship iPhones with 12GB of silicon.
-Buyers should brace themselves for the iPhone 18 Pro to receive a brutal, generation-defining price hike when it’s unveiled this September, which could easily see the entry-level Pro model jump to a staggering AUD$2,299.
+Buyers should brace themselves for the iPhone 18 Pro to receive a brutal, generation-defining price hike when it’s unveiled this September, with the entry-level Pro model potentially jumping to a staggering AUD$2,299.

 Should You Bite the Bullet or Wait it Out?